kyle-paul/kyle-paul.github.io/_talks/informatics.md

 location: "Ho Chi Minh, Vietnam"
 ---

-This post serves as a record of my activities, experiences, and achievements, including prize and honor certificates. [*view details*](/posts/algo)
+In 11th grade, I discovered my passion for computer science and competitive programming... [*view details*](/posts/algo)

 In 11th grade, I discovered my passion for computer science and competitive programming.
 The thrill of solving a problem and achieving an "Accepted" verdict was unmatched.
 I enrolled in several courses on the subject and ranked 4th in my class overall.
 Encouraged by this, I joined my high school’s informatics team.
 After months of learning and competing with friends, I earned the opportunity to participate in the city-level computer science competition.